Atakum

-Atakum is a central district in Samsun, Turkey.
-Its population was 210,082 as of 2020.
+Atakum is a municipality and district of Samsun Province, Turkey.
+Its area is 351 km2, and its population is 242,171 (2022).
 Atakum is a largely middle class suburban district located to the west of the primary city of Samsun and further suburban Ondokuzmayıs.
 The city's population expanded rapidly beginning in the 1990s and continues to grow at a healthy pace.
 The city consists largely of middle class housing blocks with ground floor retail and a mix of office uses.
 In 2009, the city undertook a significant waterfront redevelopment campaign which entailed the construction of a beachfront and pedestrian promenade.
 Construction of the waterfront promenade and Tram was led by former Samsun Province governor Yusuf Ziya Yılmaz.
-The city is served by the Samsun Tram which down the median of İsmet İnönü Caddesi.
+The city is served by the Samsun Tram which runs down the median of İsmet İnönü Caddesi.

 Ondokuz Mayıs University is located on the western edge of the city and is serviced by the University Station on the Samsun Tram.
-Atakum's mayor is Cemil Deveci of the Republican People's Party.
+Atakum's mayor is Serhat Türkel of the Republican People's Party.

 History

-Before the Turkish War of Independence Atakum was once known by the Greek name of Matasyon.
-The land that encompasses Atakum was once used for growing, tea, corn, rice, beans, strawberries and nuts.
+Before the Turkish War of Independence Atakum was known by the Greek name of Matasyon.
+The land that encompasses Atakum was once used for growing tobacco, tea, corn, rice, beans, strawberries and nuts.
 The land located between the hills to the south and the Black Sea shore was an attractive place to farm and live.
 After the Turkish War of Independence the land became a popular place for residents of adjacent Samsun to take their summer holiday's.
 With the establishment of Ondokuz Mayıs University and the construction of State road D.010 (Turkey), the agricultural lands were rapidly developed with stores and apartment blocks.
 As a result of the rapid population growth between 1975 and 1994, Atakum Municipality was established.
-The municipality was declared within the scope of the draft law envisaging 43 new districts.
+In 2008 the district Atakum was created from part of the former central district of Samsun.
+At the 2013 Turkish local government reorganisation, the rural part of the district was integrated into the municipality, the villages becoming neighbourhoods.

 Atakum has continued to grow rapidly.
-The municipality's population grew from 123,904 in 2010 to 221,082 in 2020.
+The district's population grew from 107,953 in 2008 to 242,171 in 2022.
 Little farmland remains within the limits of the urbanized portions of Atakum.
 The core neighborhoods of the municipality are now largely mid-rise apartment buildings with ground floor retail.

 Metin Burma served as the first mayor of the newly formed Atakum Municipality.
 He served as mayor two terms.
 Between 2004 and 2013, Adem Bektaş served the role as Atakum's second mayor.
 Cemil Deveci now serves in the role of Mayor.
 He is a member of the Republican People's Party.
-Samsun Province is led by Mustafa Demir from the Justice and Development Party (Turkey).
+Samsun Province is led by Mustafa Demir from the Justice and Development Party.